syncfusion-content/flutter-docs/Flutter/linear-gauge/bar-pointer.md

 ## Customize the position

 By default, the bar pointer is positioned cross to the axis.
 This position can be changed by the [`position`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/LinearBarPointer/position.html) property of a bar pointer.
-It is possible to position the bar pointer 'inside', 'cross', or 'outside' the axis.
+It is possible to position the bar pointer `inside`, `cross`, or `outside` the axis.
 The following code sample demonstrates how to change the bar pointer position to inside the axis.

 {% highlight dart %}